HarimbolaSantatra/django-chat-app/README.md

 Activate redis and mysql server:

-	sudo systemctl start redis-server && systemctl start mysql
+	sudo systemctl start redis-server mysql

 Use the _dump.sql_ file to upload the MySQL table inside your MySQL database.

 	mysql -u <username> -p < dump.sql

-Alternatively, if you want a clean database, you can skip this step and let migration create the database for you, provided that you correctly set up your _setting.py_ database backend.
+Alternatively, if you want a clean database, you can skip this step and let migration create the database for you.
+__Do not forget to correctly set up your _setting.py_ database settings.__

 Use the default username/password: root/root to login to the application and to Django admin page.
 Then feel free to add users here.